 The Per-STA Profile subelement for each affiliated non-AP STA that the non-AP MLD is requesting to set up with the target AP MLD in the Reconfiguration Multi-link element (see 35.3.6.4 (Link reconfiguration to the setup links)) carried in the ST preparation request.

-(#517)The Listen Interval field.

-A list of SCS IDs, if the non-AP MLD requests that the target AP MLD prioritizes resource reservation for certain SCS streams.
+(#2023)A list of SCS IDs, if the non-AP MLD requests that the target AP MLD prioritizes resource reservation for those SCS streams.

-(#499) The non-AP MLD shall indicate in the ST preparation request whether the non-AP MLD requests part of the context not to be transferred as described in 37.14.8 (Context) (TBD actual signaling).
+(#499) The non-AP MLD shall indicate in the ST preparation request whether the non-AP MLD requests part of the context not to be transferred as described in 37.14.8 (Context)(#2023).
 After receiving the ST preparation request:

 If the target AP MLD accepts one or more links requested by the non-AP MLD in the ST preparation request: